QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 <div class="row row-cols-md-2"><div>

-Each commit stores information about its changes regarding the previous commit.
+Each commit stores information about its changes relative to the previous commit.
 You can view commits like a timeline or a thread.

 When we create a [branch](#-branches-), we actually initiate a divergence in the timeline, effectively creating one more timeline.